No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 • Add notes like opening times or “go at sunset”.

-This turns our phone into a mini travel guide we actually use.
+This turns your phone into a mini travel guide you actually use, and it’s one of the easiest stress-free travel tips to set up.

-Instead of checking flight prices every day, we can set up price alerts.
-Tools like Google Flights, Skyscanner, and Hopper can notify us when prices change.
+Instead of checking flight prices every day, we set up price alerts.
+Tools like Google Flights and comparison sites can notify us when fares move, so we’re not constantly refreshing pages.

 What we do:

-• Set alerts early (even if we’re not ready to book yet).
+• Set alerts early (even if we’re not quite ready to book).

 • Watch for patterns over a week or two.